Holly-Chen-Code/job-skill-classification-qlora-finalmilestone/README.md

 ## Project Overview

-This project presents a reproducible inference pipeline for job skill classification using Microsoft's Phi-3 Mini 4K Instruct model fine-tuned with QLoRA (Quantized Low-Rank Adaptation).
+This project presents an end-to-end generative AI pipeline for job skill classification using Microsoft's Phi-3 Mini 4K Instruct model fine-tuned with QLoRA (Quantized Low-Rank Adaptation).

+The repository includes the complete workflow for data preprocessing, dataset construction, QLoRA fine-tuning, inference, and evaluation.
+To support reproducibility, a lightweight training configuration is provided to demonstrate the complete pipeline, while the final prediction examples and evaluation results are generated using the fully trained model developed during the project.

-The model predicts functional skill categories from LinkedIn job postings.
-The repository provides an end-to-end workflow for loading the fine-tuned model, running inference, generating predictions, and evaluating classification performance.
+The model predicts functional skill categories from LinkedIn job postings and demonstrates how parameter-efficient fine-tuning can be applied to a real-world job classification task.

 ---